fferdaus/fferdaus.github.io/README.md

 ### Using the DevContainer in VS Code

 If you are using [Visual Studio Code](https://code.visualstudio.com/) you can use the [Dev Container](https://code.visualstudio.com/docs/devcontainers/containers) that comes with this Repository.
 Normally VS Code detects that a development coontainer configuration is available and asks you if you want to use the container.
 If this doesn't happen you can manually start the container by **F1->DevContainer: Reopen in Container**.
 This restarts your VS Code in the container and automatically hosts your academic page locally on http://localhost:4000.
-All changes will be updated live to that page after a few seconds.
+All changes will be updated live to that page after a few seconds.-->

 # Maintenance